 With shared hosting, you have to share all of a server’s resources with the other websites on your server.
 This means that you can usually get a much better price than VPS – and you can usually get the same performance since the hosting company will work to keep the server load balanced.

 However, a VPS hosting plan will offer more control and more freedom.
 You’ll know exactly how much your website can handle – because you know another spiking website won’t affect yours.

 Shared Hosting offers dedicated resources on a single server that is shared with other accounts.
 Dedicated hosting offers the entire server for your use.
 You are effectively leasing a server with support & a top-tier connection to the Internet.

 Shared Hosting vs. Cloud Hosting

-It’s kind of like purchasing a townhome vs. having some sort of Airbnb subscription where you can stay anywhere, anytime, as long as you pay.
+It’s like purchasing a townhome vs. having some sort of Airbnb subscription where you can stay anywhere, anytime, as long as you pay.

 With Cloud Hosting, you basically have unlimited resources – but you pay for each use.
 With Shared Hosting, you pay a stable price for stable resources.
 It’s like an a la carte all-you-can-eat buffet vs. ordering an entree for a single price.

 Confusingly, many hosting companies mix and match the advantages and disadvantages of each.
-A common combination is to use Cloud Hosting as a backup for Shared Hosting for a set price.
+A common theme is to use Cloud Hosting as a backup for Shared Hosting for a set price.